Verna Arvey: Early life and education

 Verna Arvey was born in Los Angeles, the daughter of Bessie (Tark) and David Arvey.
 Her parents were Russian Jewish immigrants.
 She attended local schools and the Manual Arts High School.
 She had started playing piano as a child.
 After graduating, Arvey enjoyed a brief career as a concert pianist, including performances as a soloist with Raymond Paige's CBS Network orchestra and the Los Angeles Philharmonic Orchestra.

-Avery met William Grant Still in 1930, when Still travelled to Los Angeles to revive his friendship with the composer Harold Bruce Forsythe.
+Arvey met William Grant Still in 1930, when Still travelled to Los Angeles to revive his friendship with the composer Harold Bruce Forsythe.
 Forsythe likely asked her to read some of his piano music.
 Still tried twice to get her to perform his pieces, first Africa, then Four Negro Dances.
 The two became more acquainted, but as Forsythe and Arvey had been friends for many years (since they had both gone to Manual Arts High School), some jealousy ensued.